 - 1. Your combination valve may have tripped shutting off fluid flow to the front or rear brakes.
 This condition will produce a very hard pedal.
 Check that fluid passes through the valve to both the front and rear by cracking a bleeder screw and observing a good flow of fluid.
 If one half of the system does hot have flow, re-center the valve. - 2.
 You may have frozen rear wheel cylinders or frozen caliper pistons.
 If these components freeze you can get a very hard pedal. - 3.
 Your pedal ratio may be too low.
 Check your pedal ratio.
 The pedal ratio must be in between 4:1 to 5:1.
 Some of the older cars that had power brakes used a ratio of almost 1:1.
+If you add a vacuum booster to this - ratio of almost 1:1.
 If you add a vacuum booster to this type of car you will have a very hard pedal.
 Typically we are talking about late 50's cars.
-Adjust ratio as necessary. - 4.
-Your booster may be undersized for the weight of the vehicle or the bore size of the master.
-If you try to use a small diameter booster such as a 7" street rod booster for a heavy car you will get a very hard pedal.
-Compounding the problem is an attempt to use a large bore master (1-1/4" or larger) on a small booster.
+Adjust ratio as necessary.